AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/adding-configuring-users.md

     * Click **[!UICONTROL Find Group]** and complete the search information.
     * To add the user to a new group, select the check box for the group, click **[!UICONTROL OK]**, and then click **[!UICONTROL Save]**.

+    >[!NOTE]
+    >
-      ***Note**: Local users cannot be added to directory groups.
-However, directory users can be added to local groups.*
+    >Local users cannot be added to directory groups.
+However, directory users can be added to local groups.

     * To remove the user from a group, select the check box for the group, click **[!UICONTROL Delete]**, and then click **[!UICONTROL Save]**.

 1. To edit the user’s roles, click the **[!UICONTROL Role Assignments]** tab and do these tasks: